Suhrawardy family: Family background

 The Suhrawardys are Ashraf (high-born muslims) and direct descendants of the first Caliph of Islam, Abu Bakr (573 A.D - 634 A.D) and are hence of Arab descent.
-However, their ancestor, Sa'ad Bin Al Hasan migrated from Arab lands to Sohrevard in Iran in 812 AD, to save himself from incurring the wrath of the Caliph, al-Amin on a matter of principle, during the fourth fitna civil war (811 - 813 A.D.).
+However, their ancestor, Sa'd ibn al-Husayn migrated from Medina to Sohrevard in Iran in 812 AD, to save himself from incurring the wrath of the Caliph, al-Amin on a matter of principle, during the fourth fitna civil war (811 - 813 A.D.).
 In Iran, his great great great great grandchild, Abu al-Najib Suhrawardi established the Suhrawardiyya Sufi order, dynasty and family in 1118 A.D, hence the Suhrawardys have a significant Iranian heritage too.
 They came to the Indian subcontinent in 1207 A.D. to expand the Suhrawardiyya Sufi order and settled in Multan, from where the Shiraaji Suhrawardys migrated to Bengal in the 15th century to popularize the ideas of Sufism in the East.
 The subsequent generations were thus endowed with a mix of Arab, Iranian and Indian heritages.

-There are numerous exhaustive Persian annals that throws light on the early history of the Suhrawardys.
-The records mention, Nahur, one of the dynasty's earliest known ancestor to have originated from the Mesopotamian civilization, who used to live in the city of Ur back in 6400 B.C. during the Ubaid period.

-The Bengal renaissance of the 19th century was an extraordinary period of societal transformation in the fields of arts, literature, culture, music, politics, administration and education.
+The Bengal Renaissance of the 19th century was an extraordinary period of societal transformation in the fields of arts, literature, culture, music, politics, administration and education.
 The Bengal Renaissance was the culmination of the process of emergence of the cultural characteristics of the Bengali people that had started in the age of Alauddin Hussain Shah (1493–1519) under whose rule the Suhrawardys came to Bengal from Multan.
 This revolution, however, lasted for around three centuries, and had a tremendous impact on the Bengali society.
 It was also during this remarkable period, that the saying "What Bengal thinks today, India thinks tomorrow" resonated throughout the rest of India.
 This time frame coincided with the resurrection of the Suhrawardy family and the rise of the Tagore family.

 "No contemporary Muslim family at that time had produced such an array of outstanding scholars, educationists, lawyers (barristers), public servants and politicians at the same time.
 The multifaceted accomplishments and preponderance of the Suhrawardy family in the socio-cultural-political milieu of colonial Bengal and by extension of India prior to the partition in 1947, and in certain cases thereafter, was simply unparalleled in the modern history of our subcontinent." ~Waqar A Khan, founder of Bangladesh forum for heritage studies.

 The Suhrawardy family just like the Tagore family attained prominence during this period mostly because of their unusual social positioning between the Indians and the European influences.
 Both the families dominated the fields of arts, education, public service and politics of that period.